M1r3o/Laser-Harp-Project/README.md

 This project is Made in collaboration with Frederic_Wauters, he helped me to understand the principle work of the laser harp and in the arduino code

- This repository is a Save of all of my research , test , version , of Laser Harp
+ This repository is a gather of all of my research, test , version, of Laser Harp

-/!\ The Light of Laser is very dangerous for the eyes , protect your eyes with a specific goggles /!\
+/!\ The Light of Laser is very dangerous for the eyes, protect your eyes with a specific goggles /!\

  This repository may not be complete but the main, schematics, code, plans is here to help you in this project
  I have saved the bases about Laser Harp , to you built your version of this mythic instrument